hxdith/hxdith/README.md

 -I'm familiar with basic python, c#, javascript, and a little bit of lua!

--I look forward to learn many languages in the future!
+-I look forward to learn many other programming languages in the future!

 -I love cats!